derikchristian/once-said-api/README.md

 A fast and simple REST API that manages quotes, authors, categories, and users and serves quotes.
 This project is designed to be simple to use, and simplify citations or themed quote features.

+- A version of this API is hosted at [https://oncesaid-api.onrender.com/](https://oncesaid-api.onrender.com/), where the root serves a React project that demonstrates and showcases the main features of the API.

 > ✅ Built with **Node.js**, **TypeScript**, **Prisma**, **PostgreSQL** and **Express**, focusing on clean architecture, type safety, and maintainability.